ShorelineCrypto/cheetahcoin/doc/Win_install/README.txt

 Step 1:  copy the data folder from 'C:\Users\YourUser\AppData\Roaming\Cheetahcoin'  to  'C:\Users\YourUser\AppData\Roaming\Cheetahcoin2'.
 Delete the "wallet.dat"  in the Cheetahcoin2 folder so that you get a new wallet file.
-Step 2:  Modify the batch script "reserve_neng.bat" with your proper username in windows10 Step 3:  double click "reserve_neng.bat".
+Step 2:  Modify the batch script "reserve_chta.bat" with your proper username in windows10 Step 3:  double click "reserve_chta.bat".
 You should have second reserve QT wallet running in windows10